Growing Your Own: The Value of Home Gardening for Health-Conscious Households

 Organic romaine and leaf lettuce run $5.69 to $6.49 per pound at current retail prices.
 Leafy greens are cut-and-come-again crops — a single plant can be harvested multiple times rather than pulled at first cut.
 Eight plants managed this way can yield 8 to 16 pounds across a season.

 Organic zucchini retails for $2.99 to $3.49 per pound.
-Lower than peppers and herbs, but zucchini compensates with volume.
-A well-managed plant in a raised bed produces 10 to 20 pounds across the growing season.
+Although this is lower than peppers and herbs, zucchini compensates with volume.
+A well-managed plant in a raised bed can produce 10 to 20 pounds across the growing season.
 At $2.99 per pound, 15 pounds from a single plant represents $45 in replacement value.

-Two plants will produce more zucchini than most households can use fresh — which makes this a natural entry point for preservation: freezing, pickling, or sharing surplus.
+Two plants will produce more zucchini than most households can use fresh.
+This makes zucchini a natural entry point for preservation: freezing, pickling, or sharing surplus.
 Zucchini also grows well in large containers (minimum 15 gallons).

 The Honest Math on Growing Your Own